South & West Yorkshire

 Marsden was interested in the early colonization of New Zealand.
 He purchased and equipped his own brig, the Active, and landed at the Bay of Islands, thus becoming the first missionary to that country.
 He preached the first ever sermon there on Christmas Day, 1814.

-At the church of St John the Evangelist on the opposite side of Town Street, there is a granite obelisk in memory of Marsden in the churchyard.
+In the churchyard of St John the Evangelist on the opposite side of Town Street is a granite obelisk in memory of Marsden.

 Taylor's birthplace was in Cheapside, the main shopping area, where is father had a pharmacy business.
 The house has gone but, appropriately, the site is now occupied by a branch of Boots, and carries plaques in English and Chinese (S70 1RT).